vmt/udis86/docs/manual/libudis86.rst

 =========

-libudis86 is a disassembler library for the x86 architecture, including support for the newer 64bit variants (IA32e, amd64, et. al.) It provides you the ability to decode a stream of bytes as x86 instructions, inspect various bits of information about those instructions and even translate to human readable assembly language format.
+libudis86 is a disassembler library for the x86 architecture, including support for the newer 64bit variants (IA32e, amd64, etc.) It provides you the ability to decode a stream of bytes as x86 instructions, inspect various bits of information about those instructions and even translate to human readable assembly language format.